gluster/glusterdocs/docs/Administrator-Guide/NFS-Ganesha-GlusterFS-Integration.md

         HA_CONF_DIR: The directory path containing the ganesha-ha.conf file.
         volname: The name of the volume whose export configuration has to be changed.

-    Note
+    Note:
         The export ID must not be changed.
 ⁠

 ### Configure ganesha ha cluster outside of gluster nodes

 Currently, ganesha HA cluster creating tightly integrated with glusterd.
 So here user needs to create another TSP using ganesha nodes.
 Then create ganesha HA cluster using above mentioned steps till executing "gluster nfs-ganesha enable"
 Exporting/Unexporting should be performed without using glusterd cli (follow the manual steps, before performing step 4 replace localhost with required hostname/ip "hostname=localhost;" in the export configuration file)

 ## Configuring Gluster volume for pNFS
 The Parallel Network File System (pNFS) is part of the NFS v4.1 protocol that allows computing clients to access storage devices directly and in parallel.
-The pNFS cluster consists of MDS(Meta-Data-Server) and DS (Data-Server).
+The pNFS cluster consists of MDS (Meta-Data-Server) and DS (Data-Server).
 The client sends all the read/write requests directly to DS and all other operations are handle by the MDS.

 ### Step by step guide

-  - Turn on feature.cache-invalidation for the volume.
+  - Turn on `feature.cache-invalidation` for the volume.
        - gluster v set \<volname\> features.cache-invalidation on

 -  Select one of the nodes in the cluster as MDS and configure it adding the following block to ganesha configuration file